 You should not be concerned if your initial e-bill does not reflect your award.
 When you receive a notification at your McGill email that your e-bill is ready, you should deduct the appropriate amount (if not already considered) and pay the balance.
 For information on e-billing, please consult the Student Accounts website.

 Students who have requested and been granted an admission deferral and attend in the winter semester of the application year may have one half of their entrance bursary offer deferred for the winter semester.

 Other financial aid services

-The Scholarships and Student Aid Office also offers these aid-related services:
+The Scholarships and Student Aid Office also offers these aid-related services and programs: